boshkins/pelopia/doc/HLD.md

 This wrapper consists of C global functions (prefixed with MzPel) directly derived from the original C++ APIl.
 The functions themselves can be implemented in C++ (make sure to specify "C" linkage).
 They will convert parameter and return values between C and corresponding C++ datatypes (e.g. char[]and string, void* and object).
 They will convert C++ exceptions into C return codes, perhaps by using the exception handling wrapper.

 ###Android bindings
 Use JNI.
-Create an interface class, use javah to generate C header, implement header against the C++ API, possibly wrapped into the exception handling wrapper.
+Create an interface class equivalent to the C++ API, use javah to generate a C header, implement the functions declared in the header against the C++ API (possibly wrapped into the exception handling wrapper).
+Details **TBD**.

 ####Python bindings
 Make a Python facade.
-Details TBD.
+Details **TBD**.

 ####Node.js bindings
-TBD
+**TBD**

 ####Objective C / Swift bindings
-TBD
+**TBD**

 ##Logging
 Support several levels of levels of logging (Debug, Info, Warning, Error).
 Provide a way to send log messages into a user-supplied logger.
 In the log messages, include time stamp, identify the source (class/method or function, filename, source line).
 Avoid multi-line and overly long messages.

+Follow the design described [here](http://www.drdobbs.com/cpp/a-lightweight-logger-for-c/240147505)

 ##JSON library interface, JSON library
 Use RapidJSON for JSON related needs.

+##Multithreading
+On platforms with multiple CPU cores, multithreading can be a valuable performance boosting tool.
+In the design presented here, multiple threads can be beneficially used in two tasks: filtering and scoring.
+The general approach would be creating a pool of worker threads consuming location Ids off a common queue and saving results (ID + boolean for filtering, Id + double for scoring) in an output structure.
+Access to both input and output structures has to be thread safe.
+Use STL mutex-based locking for access synchronization.

+CPU cores are a valuable resource and the use of multithreading inside a third-party library may not be welcomed by the primary application.
+Expose the mutlithreading switch, as well as the number of worker threads as a configuration parameter.
+For the default value of the number of threads,  use the number of CPU cores [reported by system](http://www.cprogramming.com/snippets/source-code/find-the-number-of-cpu-cores-for-windows-mac-or-linux), minus 2.
+If there are 2 cores or fewer, turn multithreading off.

 ##Examples

 ###C++

+Using Search:

 	#include <iostream>